symbol/symbol-docs/source/concepts/listener.rst

     The unconfirmedAdded channel notifies when a transaction related to an address is in unconfirmed state and waiting to be included in a block.
 The message contains the transaction.

-    Possible scenarios when this channel notifies are, the transaction is announced to the network via ``PUT /transaction`` HTTP endpoint or an aggregate bonded transaction has all required cosigners and change the state from *partial* to *unconfirmed*.
+    Possible scenarios when this channel notifies are: the transaction is announced to the network via ``PUT /transaction`` HTTP endpoint or an aggregate bonded transaction has all required cosigners and change its state from *partial* to *unconfirmed*.

     **unconfirmedRemoved/<ADDRESS>**

-    The unconfirmedRemoved channel notifies when a transaction related to an address was in unconfirmed state but not anymore.
+    The unconfirmedRemoved channel notifies when a transaction related to an address was in unconfirmed state but is not anymore.
 The message contains the transaction hash.

-    Possible scenarios when this channel notifies are, the transaction now is confirmed or the deadline has been reached and it was not included in a block.
+    Possible scenarios when this channel notifies are: the transaction now is confirmed or the deadline has been reached and it was not included in a block.

     **partialAdded/<ADDRESS>**